arkayenro/arkinventory/ReadMe.md

 - unlimited number of bars (there are practical limits though before your screen becomes full)
 - sort each bar differently if required
 - user configurable bars per row
+- sell junk items automatically or manually (delete available via a keybinding or right clicking when at a vendor)
+- random pet and mount summons.  can also assign a group of them to select from

 <br>

 **Key Bindings:**
 - Press ESCAPE to bring up the blizzard menu
 - click on Key Bindings
-- scroll down to ArkInventory
+- scroll down to AddOns > ArkInventory
 - bind the keys you want to use

 ---